PEP 3146 – Merging Unladen Swallow into CPython

 We cannot change Python semantics.
 Each of these sections of optimized machine

-we made when optimizing still hold.
-If the assumptions are still valid, we run
+assumptions we made when optimizing still hold.
+If the assumptions are still

-the optimized machine code; if they are not, we revert back to the interpreter
+valid, we run the optimized machine code; if they are not, we revert back to

 We have chosen to reuse a set of existing compiler libraries called LLVM for code generation and code optimization.
 This has saved our small team from needing to understand and debug code generation on multiple machine instruction sets and from needing to implement a large set of classical compiler optimizations.
 The project would not have been possible without such code reuse.
 We have found LLVM easy to modify and its community receptive to our suggestions and modifications.